functionless/eventual-website/docs/reference/data/entity.md

 ## Transactional Writes

-If multiple `set`s or `delete`s depend on each other succeeding or the state of another entity, `Entity.transactWrite` can be used.
+If multiple `put`s or `delete`s depend on each other succeeding or the state of another entity, `Entity.transactWrite` can be used.

 If any of the operations fail, no updated will be made.